-Many digital assets (e.g. bitcoin, ether) get classified, and accounted for, as intangible assets.
-KPMG Executive Summary, Accounting for crypto assets - entities that are not broker-dealers or investment companies (see Classifying a crypto asset under US GAAP), explains why this is the case.
+Many digital assets (e.g. bitcoin, ether, litecoin, cardano, solana) get classified, and accounted for, as intangible assets (crypto intangible assets).
+Section 1.3 of KPMG Issues In-Depth, Crypto intangible assets, explains why this is the case.
 Once recognized, intangible assets (digital or otherwise) are derecognized by an entity in a sale or transfer only when the criteria in Subtopic 610-20 (gains and losses from the derecognition of nonfinancial assets) are met.
 [350-10-40-1, 40-3]

-Subtopic 610-20 relies on the control transfer guidance in Topic 606 to determine when and whether to derecognize a nonfinancial asset.
-Under Topic 606, control over an asset does not transfer when the transferor (i.e. the depositor in this scenario) has the substantive right to repurchase that asset (or a substantially equivalent asset - e.g. a fungible digital token).
+Subtopic 610-20 relies on the control transfer guidance in Topic 606 to determine when to derecognize a nonfinancial asset.
+Under Topic 606's control transfer guidance, control over an asset does not transfer when the transferor (i.e. the depositor in this scenario) has the substantive right to repurchase that asset (or a substantially equivalent asset - e.g. a fungible digital token).
 [606-10-55-66, 55-68; 610-20-25-6 - 25-7]

-In the case of a custodial arrangement, by design, the depositor has the substantive right (other than for 'protective' reasons - see protective rights) to withdraw the digital assets placed in custody.
-Therefore, even if the custodian can direct the use of the depositor's digital intangible asset while in its custody, we believe the depositor would not derecognize the asset because its right to withdraw that asset is, in effect, a call option (i.e. a repurchase right).
+In the case of a custodial arrangement, by design, the depositor has the substantive right (other than for 'protective' reasons - see protective rights) to withdraw the crypto intangible assets placed in custody.
+Therefore, even if the custodian can direct the use of the depositor's crypto intangible asset while in its custody, we believe the depositor would not derecognize the custodied crypto intangible asset because its right to withdraw that asset is, in effect, a call option (i.e. a repurchase right) that prevents the custodian from obtaining control of the asset.

 We observe that a custodian may not reach the same conclusion as that of a depositor in this situation.
-This is because, in contrast to Question 10 of the AICPA Guide, which imposes the same control guidance on both the depositor and the custodian (see Accounting ownership of digital assets purchased through a custodial account), Topic 606 and Subtopic 610-20 only apply to the seller (transferor) in a sale (transfer) transaction; therefore, the custodian may not consider the depositor's withdrawal right as determinative to its asset ownership evaluation as the transferee.
+This is because, in contrast to Question 10 of the AICPA Guide, which imposes the same control guidance on both the depositor and the custodian (see Accounting ownership of digital assets purchased through a custodial account), Topic 606 and Subtopic 610-20 only apply to the seller (transferor) in a sale (transfer) transaction; therefore, the custodian may not consider the depositor's withdrawal right as determinative to its asset ownership evaluation.